WordPress/hosting-handbook/upgrading.md

 Install and activate the [Twenty Ten](https://wordpress.org/themes/twentyten/) theme and activate it.
 This theme works in all sites since WordPress 3.7.

-In the same way, delete all deactivated plugins (and, therefore, not working).
+In the same way, delete all deactivated plugins.

 Now, WordPress will have:
 -	Core: any version (between WordPress 4.1 and WordPress 4.8)